DS-100/DS-100.github.io/fa22faq.md

 Note however that the class EdStem, our only other class resource, is reserved for enrolled students and faculty auditors, as homework details and solutions are discussed in that environment.

 ---
-**Q. I have another enrollment issue - can the instructors make an exception for my case or provide me with an "enrollment code"?**
+**Q. I have another enrollment issue - can the instructors assist me, make an exception for my case or provide me with an "enrollment code"?**

 **A.** No. The instructors do not handle any enrollment issues.
-If you think your circumstances warrant exceptional consideration, you must discuss those with an enrollment advisor.
+If you need assistance with enrollment or think your circumstances warrant exceptional consideration, you must discuss those with an enrollment advisor.
 They are the only ones authorized to handle such situations and enroll you.

 ---